I have been driving in Croatia since 2000 and have been living in Croatia since 2013 and have learned a lot about driving and hiring cars in Croatia.

 - If you plan to get a tan at the beach and don’t want to make many day trips, why waste money on car rental and parking fees?

 - Plan on only staying within the old towns of cities like Dubrovnik, Zagreb, Split, or Zadar.
 You’ll probably be better off without a car because finding parking can be nearly impossible (especially in Dubrovnik and Split).
-The local bus network in those areas is reliable and inexpensive.
+The local public transport network in those areas is reliable and inexpensive

 Taking The Car On The Ferry